isomerpages/sentosa-corp/_who-we-are/overview.md

 * Service: Serve from the heart and enjoy it!
 * Teamwork: Care for one another & build trust and respect
-* Acting: with Integrity Be professional and honest
+* Acting with Integrity: Be professional and honest
 * Results-Oriented: Be innovative and decisive to make things happen